OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 Libraries
 ~~~~~~~~~

+-  General

+  -  *MODELICAPATH* – Sets the MODELICAPATH.
+MODELICAPATH is used to load libraries.

--  *System Libraries* – The list of system libraries that should be
+-  System libraries loaded automatically on startup - The list of system libraries that are loaded on startup.
-   loaded every time OMEdit starts.

--  *Force loading of Modelica Standard Library* – If true then Modelica
-   and ModelicaReference will always load even if user has removed
-   them from the list of system libraries.

--  *Load OpenModelica library on startup* – If true then OpenModelica
+  -  *Load latest Modelica version on startup* - Is true then the latest available version of the
-   package will be loaded when OMEdit is started.
+     Modelica Standard Library is always loaded alongwith its dependencies.

--  *User Libraries* – The list of user libraries/files that should be
+-  User libraries loaded automatically on startup - The list of user libraries/files that are loaded on startup.
-   loaded every time OMEdit starts.

 .. _omedit-options-text-editor :